 - Chrome extension, team inbox, and agency multi-client support

 Pricing: Free tier (no credit card required), Starter $100/mo, Professional $149/mo, Business $249/mo.
-3-month minimum.
+Month-to-month billing is available, with discounts on annual contracts.
 SOC 2 Type 2 certified with AI bias-elimination checkpoints and a public trust center at trust.pin.com.

 “The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.
 The outreach feels genuinely personalized and non-generic, driving sky-high reply rates where candidates even thank me for the thoughtful messages.” - Nick Poloni, President at Cascadia Search Group, who closed over $1M in billings in just four months.